Meet Our Team

 School Officers:

-Mrs O'Brien...
+Mrs Deb O'Brien...
 The thing I love about St Bernard's is the warm sense of belonging I feel when I walk thru the gates and the wonderful students that we are blessed to be working with.

 My 3 children attended St Bernard's many years ago and I was so impressed with sense of community.
 When an opportunity over 20 years ago came to change careers I grabbed it and have loved every minute since.

-Mrs Ward...
+Mrs Jen Ward...
 My favourite thing about working at school is the students and families.
 Every day is different which makes the days very busy and enjoyable.

-Ms Heidi Miners, Mrs Deb O'Brien and Mrs Jennifer Ward
+Mrs Amanda Fitzgerald, Mrs Deb O'Brien and Mrs Jennifer Ward

 office.stbernards@cg.catholic.edu.au